aerospike/aerospike-client-python/api-changes.md

 	return output
 ```

-Setting of global policy defaults via top level entries in the 'policies' dictionary in the constructor config dict has been deprecated.
+* Setting of global policy defaults via top level entries in the 'policies' dictionary in the constructor config dict has been deprecated.
 See the constructor documentation for the new recommended method of specifying defaults.

-Updated documentation for the client policies to show new field names and defaults.
+### Backwards Incompatible API changes
+#### LDT Removal
+Removed LDT (`client#llist`) methods and support.
+Server version 3.14 is the last version of the Aerospike server to support the functionality.

+#### Index Methods

+* Methods which create indexes, ( `index_string_create`, `index_integer_create`, `index_list_create`, `index_map_keys_create`, `index_map_values_create` and, `index_geo2dsphere_create` ),  will now raise an `IndexFoundError` if the specified bin has already been indexed, or if an index with the same name already exists.

+* Methods which drop indexes (`index_remove`), will now raise an `IndexNotFound` if the named index does not exist.

+#### Shared memory layout change
+Shared memory layout has changed, and accordingly the default SHM key has changed from `0xA6000000` to `0xA7000000` .
+If manually specifiying an
+SHM key, it is crucial to ensure that a separate key is used in order to prevent this version's client from sharing memory with a previous version.

-### Changed and removed policy field names:
+#### Changed and removed policy field names:
 In all policies, (except for `info` and `admin`), `timeout` has been split into `total_timeout` and `socket_timeout`
 `total_timeout` is an int representing total transaction timeout in milliseconds.
 The `total_timeout` is tracked on the client and sent to the server along with the transaction in the wire protocol.
 The client will most likely timeout first, but the server also has the capability to timeout the transaction.
 If `total_timeout` is not zero and `total_timeout` is reached before the transaction completes, the transaction will return error `TimeoutError`.
 If `total_timeout` is zero, there will be no total time limit.
 See the documentation for individual policies for the default values.